Carroll County DUI Lawyers

 Experienced Carroll County DUI Lawyers

 If you have been arrested in Carroll County for a DUI, our experienced Carroll County DUI lawyers at Chestney & Sullivan are available anytime to discuss your case, including after-hours, holidays, and weekends!
+Remember that you only have thirty days from your arrest to address an administrative license suspension action.
+We can discuss this process and your case with you.
 If you refused the officer’s request for a blood test, Mr. Sullivan is currently arguing before the Georgia Supreme Court that a defendant’s right to refuse the state blood test cannot be used against him at trial.
 He won that issue at the trial court level and the prosecution appealed the case to the Georgia Supreme Court.
-We can discuss how recent appellate cases may help in the defense of your DUI.
+We can discuss how recent appellate cases may help defend your DUI.
 Call Chestney & Sullivan today: 404.816.8777

 Whether you have a DUI in Carrollton, Bowdon, Mount Zion, Temple, Villa Rica, Whitesburg, or anywhere in Carroll County, We understand what you are going through.
 Call our experienced Carroll County DUI lawyers today for a free consultation at 404.816.8777.
 Our Carroll County DUI lawyers are available anytime to discuss your case, including after-hours, holidays, and weekends, The Carroll County Courthouse is located at 311 Newnan Street, Carrollton, Georgia 30117.
 It is located near the historic Adamson Square.